-Note: The illustrations in this document might differ slightly from your hardware.
+The following illustration shows the microprocessor and VRM connectors.
+Note: The illustrations in this book might differ slightly from your hardware.

-To install an additional microprocessor:
+To install an additional microprocessor kit:

 Attention: When you handle Electrostatic Discharge-Sensitive devices (ESD), take precautions to avoid damage from static electricity.
-For details on handling these devices, refer to the following Web site and search for ESD: http://www.ibm.com
+For details on handling these devices, refer to the following Web site and use a search term of ESD: